Jerry Inman

-Jerry Franklin Inman (born February 4, 1940) is an American former professional football player who was a defensive lineman for the Denver Broncos of the American Football League (AFL) and National Football League (NFL).
+Jerry Franklin Inman (February 4, 1940 – September 2, 2024) was an American professional football player who played defensive lineman for the Denver Broncos of the American Football League (AFL) and National Football League (NFL).

 Inman played college football for the Oregon Ducks.
 He played for the Broncos from 1966 to 1973.
 In 1974 and 1975, he played for the Portland Storm and the Portland Thunder of the World Football League (WFL).